Loving an addicted spouse

-As the husband, wife or partner of an addict or alcoholic, it is important to seek support for yourself and family, and not just focus on the needs of the addict in your life.
+As the husband, wife or partner of an addict or alcoholic, it is important to seek support for yourself and family, and not just focus on their needs.
+Being married to an addict creates emotional challenges, and both parties must heal.
 Having a group of peers that are dealing with similar struggles can encourage you to support the addict in your life in healthier, more effective ways while providing an anonymous, non-judgmental outlet.
 It is critical to take care of yourself during this difficult time, and the fellowship of peer support groups like Nar-Anon Family Groups, Families Anonymous,and Al-Anon can be an instrumental part of this process.

 If you or your loved one are in a dangerous or emergency situation, please call 911 or contact your local emergency services.
 Otherwise, the following resources may be helpful to your or your loved one in dealing with their addiction.

 If you are looking for a peer support network to provide guidance and support for the addict in your life, use the meeting locators to find an Alcoholic Anonymous or Narcotics Anonymous meeting near you.